chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ### Developing or Testing Facebook Integration in your machine

 Install [ngrok](https://ngrok.com/docs) on your machine.
-This will be required since Facebook Messenger API's will only communicate via https.
+This will be required since Facebook Messenger APIs will only communicate via https.

 ```bash
 brew cask install ngrok